 Tabitha Suzuma was born in 1975 and lives in London.
 She has always loved writing and would regularly get into trouble at the French Lycée for writing stories instead of listening in class.
 She used to work as a primary school teacher and now divides her time between writing and tutoring.
 Her first novel, A Note of Madness, was published to great critical acclaim.

-Kate Thompson is one of the most exciting authors writing for young people today for she is a born storyteller, highly original and thought provoking in her ideas.
+Kate Thompson is one of the most exciting authors writing for young people today.
+A born storyteller, her work is highly original and she is thought provoking in her ideas.
 She has travelled widely in the USA and India and studied law in London.
-After living in County Clare, she moved to Kinvara in County Galway and it was there that she discovered her passion for playing the fiddle.
+After living in County Clare, she moved to Kinvara in County Galway and there, she discovered her passion for playing the fiddle.
 She is now an accomplished player and also has a great interest in restoring instruments.

 CHRIS TURNEY is an Australian and British geologist, described by the Saturday Times as ‘the new David Livingstone’.
 He is Professor of Climate Change at the University of New South Wales and the author of Ice, Mud and Blood: Lessons from Climates Past and Bones, Rocks and Stars: The Science of when Things Happened.
 In 2007 he was awarded the Sir Nicholas Shackleton Medal for outstanding young scientist for pioneering research into past climate change and dating the past and in 2009 received the Geological Society of London’s Bigsby Medal for services to geology.
 Twitter: @ProfChrisTurney / www.christurney.com